-- Two large multi-storey car park facilities are located close to the Metrolink station, including a three-storey park and ride facility and the metro and at Morrisons. - Parking courts at Victoria Square local centre and at the southern gateway detract from the quality of the streetscene. - Cars park in undefined spaces across the town centre, in side alleys, residential streets, to the rear of businesses, and along the edges of footways.
+- Two large multi-storey car park facilities are located close to the Metrolink station, including a three-storey park and ride facility at the metrolink station and at Morrisons. - Parking courts at Victoria Square local centre and at the southern gateway detract from the quality of the streetscene. - Cars park in undefined spaces across the town centre, in side alleys, residential streets, to the rear of businesses, and along the edges of footways.